TangJingfan/ve203-notes/RC_note/RC2/RC2.md

 - \( \varepsilon^R = \varepsilon \)
 - \( (ax)^R = x^R \cdot a\varepsilon \) for \( ax = (a, x) \in \Sigma \times \Sigma^* \).

+We finish induction part here.
+In conclusion, this part is not abstract.
+As long as you follow the **basic structure** and apply the **rules** you have learned in class, you can solve almost all problems.

+---

+## Numbers and Equinumerosity

+### Construction of Number Field

+This part is interesting.
+We expand number field from natural number to ultimately to real number.